How much does it cost to go to Acera?

 How many children are in a class?

-Our lower elementary classroom has 14 children per class with one full-time core teacher; all other elementary classrooms have 14-16 children per class with one full-time core teacher.
+Our elementary classrooms have 14-16 children per class with one full-time core teacher.
 Most of the time there is a second teacher who is also present in each classroom.
-Our middle school program has up to 50 students with four full-time core teachers.
+Our middle school program has up to 66 students with six full-time core teachers.
 Our average math class size is 8 students with one teacher.

 I’m not sure if I want to apply.
 Can I set up an interview or school tour to help me decide?

 Unfortunately, we are not able to offer private tours or interviews prior to receiving an application.
 If you are considering applying but aren’t sure, we invite you to attend an Information Session, as well as our Open House.
 Information Sessions are scheduled monthly (alternating mornings and evenings), and are for adults only.
 This includes a school tour.
 We also hold one Open House each year, and we invite parents, children, and friends to attend.
 Interactive activities are held in each classroom, and staff are on hand to chat and answer questions.
 Information Sessions are required for consideration of admission; Open Houses are optional.
 View dates.

 Why do you require attendance at an information session before putting in an application?